 There are many things to see and do in the Red Centre to make your exploration of the Australian Outback truly special.

 The destination also offers authentic cultural experiences to ensure all visitors have the best time.
-Read on for some things to do ideas!
+Read on for some ideas on what to do!

 Things to do in Alice Springs